Problems (pain, sensitivity) associated with permanent and temporary dental crowns. -

 There's no need to look for trouble, so give your temporary crown some consideration when eating.
 As much as possible, shift the bulk of your chewing activities to other areas.

-B) Keep sticky foods off your temporary.
+2) Keep sticky foods away.

-Anything sticky (caramel, chewing gum, etc...) has the potential to grab onto your temporary crown and pull it right off.
+Anything sticky (caramel, chewing gum, etc...) has the potential to grab onto your temporary crown and pull it off.

-C) Avoid chewing hard foods.
+3) Avoid hard foods.

-D) Be careful when you floss.
+4) Be careful when you floss.

 When finished, it may be best to remove the floss by way of letting loose of one end of it and then pulling it out to the side.
-Pulling the dental floss back up and out in normal fashion might snag the edge of the temporary crown and pull it off.
+Pulling the floss back up and out in normal fashion might snag the edge of the crown and pull it off.

 - What are crowns (caps)?
 When is one needed?